betaflight/blackbox-log-viewer/README.md

 The release distribution for macOS uses a DMG file to install the application.
 The PSD source for the DMG background image can be found in the root (`dmg-background.png`).
 After changing the source, export the image to PNG format in folder `./images/`.

+#### Leverage GitHub-Actions to build binaries

+You can use the GitHub `Actions` tab in your fork to build binaries as well.
+Select `Actions`>`Manual Build`>`Run Workflow`.
+Choose your custom branch and click `Run workflow`.
+The workflow will dispatch in a few moments and upon completion, the build "Artifacts" will be available for download from within the workflow run.

 ## Flight video won't load, or jumpy flight video upon export

 Some flight video formats aren't supported by Chrome, so the viewer can't open them.
 You can fix this by re-encoding